open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 ##### 3.2 Eviction After TolerationSeconds

-When a managed cluster gets offline, users want applications deployed on this cluster to be transferred to another available managed cluster after a tolerated time.
+When a managed cluster gets offline, developers or admins want applications deployed on this cluster to be transferred to another available managed cluster after a tolerated time.

 cluster.yaml: